-Not all of the softness and crappyness of the modern human can be attributed to diet and religion, however, as it is fairly obvious at this point that the mere sloth of the modern human is not to be underestimated.
-We’ve all heard our grandpas tell us how much tougher people were back in the day- I remember having my college roommate’s insane, one eyed grandpa relate to me the following tale:
+Not all the softness and crappyness of the modern human can be attributed to diet and religion.
+However, as it is obvious at this point that the mere sloth of the modern human is not to be underestimated.
+We’ve all heard our grandpas tell us how much tougher people were back in the day- I remember having my college roommate’s insane, one-eyed grandpa relate to me the following tale:

 To summarize, the man pulled out his own eye and stabbed a man to death, whom I later found out they buried in the fields, with the corkscrew that had just been embedded in his face.
 I don’t give a good goddamn who you are, THAT is the essence of brutality.